mrck10/Major/README.md

 If you would like to learn Major and try it out for yourself, there is documentation and a short tutorial on how to get started on the wiki.

+If you would like to join our discord channel : https://discord.gg/wQAFqsp